What happens if I do not provide the required documents?

 What other options are there for housing?

 There is a severe shortage of affordable homes in the Torfaen area.
 Most applicants on the Homeseeker Register will have to wait a considerable time for re-housing and many of those in the lower bands will be waiting a significant time for housing in the local area.
 Depending on your circumstances you may wish to consider other options such as renting in the private sector.
 The Torfaen Homes website provides a full breakdown of the housing options available to residents in Torfaen.
-Information is also provide on our partner websites:
+Please click here to visit the Torfaen Homes website for further information.
+Information is also available on our partner website.

 What if I become homeless?